 AC Composition and Role

-The AC comprises four Non-Executive and Independent Directors.
-It is chaired by Mr Leslie Mah Kim Loong and the members are Mr Sam Chong Keen, Mr Kazumichi Mandai and Ms Caroline Wee.
+The AC comprises three non-executive and independent directors.
+It is chaired by Ms Caroline Wee and the members are Mr Sam Chong Keen and Mr Kazumichi Mandai.

 The profiles of each AC members are set out on pages 4 to 5 of this Annual Report.
 The Board is of the view that the members of the AC have recent and relevant accounting or related financial management knowledge, expertise and experience to discharge their responsibilities properly.